pradyun813/100-days-of-code/log.md

 **Today's Progress**:Finished the Personal Portfolio page.Responsive web design certification is done.

 **Thoughts:** Projects were fun.
 Have to start using relative units for sizing and spacing.
-Will be starting Javascript Module on FCC
+Will be starting the Javascript Module on FCC

 **Link to work:** https://codepen.io/pradyun813/full/LYGJpxb